dnidever/bozepy/docs/gettingstarted.rst

 - save the continuum used in CONT, e.g., ``spec.cont = cont``
 - indicate that the spectrum is normalized by setting ``spec.normalized = True``

-Then you can use the rest of the |Doppler| functions just as if the normalize() method was used.
+Then you can use the rest of the |Bozepy| functions just as if the normalize() method was used.

 Each spectrum reader can also set it's own function to calculate the continuum which is then used by normalize() for the continuum normalization procedure.
 This is the preferred way to custom normalization.
 See below for more details.